scribe-org/Scribe-Android/README.md

 > [!NOTE]\
 > Just because an issue is assigned on GitHub doesn't mean that the team isn't interested in your contribution!
 Feel free to write [in the issues](https://github.com/scribe-org/Scribe-Android/issues) and we can potentially reassign it to you.

 Those interested can further check the [`-next release-`](https://github.com/scribe-org/Scribe-Android/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-Android/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Android/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Android/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.
+For those new to coding or our tech stack, we've collected [links to helpful documentation pages](https://github.com/scribe-org/Scribe-Android/blob/main/CONTRIBUTING.md#learning-the-tech) in the [contribution guidelines](https://github.com/scribe-org/Scribe-Android/blob/main/CONTRIBUTING.md).

+After your first few pull requests organization members would be happy to discuss granting you further rights as a contributor, with a maintainer role then being possible after continued interest in the project.
+Scribe seeks to be an inclusive and supportive organization.
+We'd love to have you on the team!

 ### Ways to Help [`⇧`](#contents)